Bring the life back to all metals

 Most of you reading this article are interested in polishing wheels and other components that are not used daily for commercial purposes.
 Below are some easy steps to obtain excellent results when polishing these aluminum components found on many vehicles.

-- Always make sure the surface you are working on is completely clean and cool to the touch.
-Remove any heavy brake dust, debris and other grime during your wash stage.
+Always make sure the surface you are working on is spotless and cool to the touch.
+Remove any heavy brake dust, debris, and other grime during your wash stage.

-- If polishing sand other larger areas, using a smaller buffing pad can greatly reduce hand fatigue and speed up the process.
+If polishing sand in other larger areas, using a smaller buffing pad can significantly reduce hand fatigue and speed up the process.
 You can also use a buffing ball that can be attached to any standard drill.
 A machine typically will be more powerful and will provide a better result in a shorter amount of time.

-- You can even remove excess Metal Boost by rewashing the larger surfaces with one of our pH balanced shampoos.
-This will help aid in removal of Metal Boost in hard to reach areas much quicker than a small brush can.
+You can even remove excess Metal Boost by rewashing the larger surfaces with one of our pH-balanced shampoos.
+Rewashing will help remove Metal Boost in hard to reach areas much quicker than a small brush can.
 Washing the Metal Boost off with a soft wheel brush or microfiber mitt will not ruin your results.

-- Most new vehicles do not contain much aluminum besides the wheels.
-Even if they do have some aluminum pieces located on them, the aluminum is painted and will not need the above extensive methods to maintain the surface condition.
-These areas can be protected virtually the same way as the main portion of the vehicle body since the aluminum is painted and then clear coated.
+Most new vehicles do not contain much aluminum besides the wheels.
+Even if they have some aluminum pieces located on them, the aluminum is painted and will not need the above extensive methods to maintain the surface condition.
+These areas can be protected virtually as the main portion of the vehicle body since the aluminum is painted and then clear coated.

 Many surfaces on newer vehicles are painted metal and then clear coated.
-The same methods that are used on the painted surface body can be also applied to these areas.
-We always suggest to be careful when using smaller buffing pads at higher speeds.
-Clear coat failure can be induced due to excessive heat and abrasiveness caused by machine buffing with a metal polish.
+The same methods used on the painted surface body can apply to these areas.
+We always suggest being careful when using smaller buffing pads at higher speeds.
+Induce clearcoat failure due to excessive heat and abrasiveness caused by machine buffing with a metal polish.

 Always start with your least aggressive polishing pad and work your way up to a more aggressive pad.
-This will eliminate any chance of adding defects onto the surface from using a pad and chemical combination that is too strong
+Doing so will eliminate any chance of adding defects onto the surface from using a pad and chemical combination that is too strong.

-Washing Metal Boost off using a pH balanced solution and small soft detail brushes can save time.
-Trying to wipe out cracks and crevices from small areas can be time consuming and even impossible depending on the location of product sling or excess residue.
+Washing Metal Boost off using a pH balanced solution, and small soft detail brushes can save time.
+Trying to wipe out cracks and crevices from small areas can be time-consuming and even impossible, depending on the product sling or excess residue location.

 Steel wool is a great accessory to use while polishing many metal surfaces.
-Just be aware that applying to much pressure while using #000 (fine) or #0000 (super fine) can cause additional marring that has to be removed by using a machine.
+Just be aware that applying too much pressure while using #000 (okay) or #0000 (superfine) can cause additional marring that you can only remove by using a machine.

 If you are working on older classic vehicles, be sure to charge accordingly for metal polishing.
-Metal polishing can be very time consuming and customer pleasing results might not be achieved due to long term customer neglect making the metal not repairable by your professional detailer.
+Metal polishing can be very time consuming, and you may not achieve customer-pleasing results due to long term customer neglect making the metal not repairable by your professional detailer.